 10. Property inspections

 You want to know your property is being looked after.
 Visiting the tenants every six months to check all is ok is recommended.
-As part of our tiered level of lettings service Pinpoint can take care of this for you.
+As part of our tiered level of Residential Lettings service Pinpoint can take care of this for you.

 11. Maintaining the property

 As time goes on, it’s inevitable that your property will receive some wear and tear.
-It’s your responsibility to maintain the property at the standard it was first let.
+Both the landlord and the tenant bear a responsibility to maintain the property at the standard it was first let.
 Remember, keeping on top of small problems now could help you save large sums of money later.
 Some agents, like Pinpoint, offer a property management service which you can avail of depending on the level of service you choose.

 12. Renewing or ending the tenancy